 "Preaching Christ," "proclaiming Jesus," "receiving the Lord" and "giving your heart to the Lord" may have a religious ring about them.
 But they may also be a "front" for a message which tells you nothing about Jesus' Gospel about the Kingdom of God.
-Remember that throughout the book of Acts where the indispensable information about the apostolic presentation of the Gospel was given, the Kingdom of God was still the first item on the agenda (Acts 8:12; 28:23, 31).
-This is true of preaching from the beginning of Acts to the end.
-It is true also of the message which was given to Jew and Gentile alike:
+Remember that throughout the book of Acts where the indispensable information about the apostolic presentation of the Gospel is given, the Kingdom of God was still the first item on the agenda (Acts 8:12; 28:23, 31).
+This is true of preaching from the beginning